alukosdev/ccsp/reference/glossary.md

 Automates security controls.
 ==- Source Code Analysis (SCA)
 Performing an analysis of the source code, byte code, and binaries.
+==- Spoliation
+The term used to describe the destruction of potential evidence (intentionally or otherwise); in various jurisdictions, it can be a crime, or the grounds for another lawsuit.
 ==- Sprawl
 A phenomenon that occurs when the number of VMs on a network reaches a point where the administrators can no longer manage them effectively.